-Assistant Professor, Engineering and Mathematics, University of Washington, Bothell
+Associate Professor, Engineering and Mathematics (E&M), University of Washington, Bothell

-Adjunct Assistant Professor, Electrical and Computer Engineering, University of Washington, Seattle
+Adjunct Associate Professor, Electrical and Computer Engineering (ECE), University of Washington, Seattle

-- 2016-Present: Adjunct Assistant Professor, Electrical and Computer Engineering, University of Washington, Seattle
+Adjunct Associate Professor, School of Oceanography, University of Washington, Seattle

 You can download my CV from here.

 Shima Abadi received her B.S. degree in Mechanical Engineering from the University of Tehran, Iran in 2008, her M.S. degree in Mechanical Engineering from the University of Michigan in 2010, and her M.S. degree in Applied Mathematics and her Ph.D. degree in Mechanical Engineering from the University of Michigan in 2013.
 She was a Postdoctoral Research Scientist at the Lamont-Doherty Earth Observatory at the Columbia University and a Visiting Scientist at the School of Oceanography at the University of Washington from 2013 to 2015.
-She is currently an Assistant Professor in Engineering & Mathematics and an Adjunct Assistant Professor in Electrical & Computer Engineering at the University of Washington.
+She is currently an Associate Professor in Engineering & Mathematics and an Adjunct Associate Professor in Electrical & Computer Engineering and Adjunct Associate Professor in Oceanography at the University of Washington.
 Her research primarily focuses on acoustical signal processing in ocean sciences.
-She worked on a broad range of topics such as blind deconvolution, sound source localization, direction-of-arrival (DOA) estimation, acoustical imaging, and animal bioacoustics.
+She worked on a broad range of topics such as ocean noise interferometry, blind deconvolution, sound source localization, direction-of-arrival (DOA) estimation, acoustical imaging, and animal bioacoustics.
 Dr. Abadi has received two best paper awards from the Acoustical Society of America in 2009 and 2013.
 She is currently working on mitigating seismic airgun noise, analyzing ocean ambient noise, and developing graph signal processing algorithms for analyzing data collected by large, dynamic, and irregular underwater networks.